Discretionary housing payments

 To apply for support through the fund, please call us on 0345 678 9078 to make an application.
 You'll need to have full details of all the money you have coming in and the money you have to pay out.
 We may also ask you to provide proof of any savings and capital.

 Alternatively, you can download and complete an application form.
-Please note that there are two different forms, and you'll need to pick the right one for your needs (as explained on this page).
+Please note that there are three different forms, and you'll need to pick the right one for your needs (as explained on this page).

 Where to find help

 - Shropshire HomePoint provides a one-stop solution for people seeking housing, and manages the Shropshire Housing Register, also known as the Housing Waiting List.

 - Citizens Advice Shropshire can help you with a wide range of topics, including benefits and housing.